When people are involved in an accident, seconds matter.

 According to Brown, removing people from in or under vehicles quickly is especially important when dealing with agriculture and farming accidents.

-The firehall was already fundraising to purchase the equipment when Monsanto came to do a yearly check on Gebel’s soybean crop.
-And with a little prompting from his Monsanto representative to nominate a local charitable or community group, Gebel immediately thought of the fire hall.
+The firehall was already fundraising to purchase the equipment when Bayer came to do a yearly check on Gebel’s soybean crop.
+And with a little prompting from his Bayer representative to nominate a local charitable or community group, Gebel immediately thought of the fire hall.

 “I said to myself, I’ve really got nothing to lose,” said Gebel.